JavaScript Required

 How long does it take to review the application?

-Turnaround is generally 7 business days from the time I receive your complete ZIP file.
+Turnaround is generally 7 business days from the time you send your complete ZIP file.
 If your submission is missing documents or has placeholders like "to be determined," the clock doesn't start until everything's in order.
 If you're on an "actual" deadline, let me know so I can move things around and get you to the front of the line.

 What documents do you need from me?

-Please make sure you've followed my instructions on this site and made every possible effort to complete your application to the best of your ability.
+Make sure you've followed the instructions on this site and made every possible effort to complete your application to the best of your ability.
 When you think you're ready, prepare your documents and archive the following into a single ZIP file:

 • Completed Form 1023 or Form 1024 (download the PDF from pay.gov)